-The Chancellor has announced his Budget and again it’s great news for education and education suppliers.
+The Chancellor has announced his 2020 budget and again it’s positive news for education and education suppliers.

-With a total increase of £116 billion promised to education over five years, schools and colleges across the country can be expecting an average increase of 4% in funding per pupil.
+With a total increase of £116 billion promised for the education budget over the next 5 years, schools and colleges across the country can expect to receive an average increase of 4% in funding per pupil.

 How this benefits education suppliers:

-new classrooms, and new extra-curricular activities, this is a great opportunity to talk to schools about their supply needs and what could help improve their facilities.
+Schools will have money to invest in facilities, equipment, enhanced teaching and extra-curricular activities.
+This offers you a great opportunity to talk to schools about their needs and how you could help improve their sports and arts provision.

-Why not take a look at our guide to school spending to get a good idea of how schools may invest this money.
+You can take a look at our School Finances Snapshot to find out more about how schools might invest this money.

-The Chancellor has stated that £7 million from the Budget will be made available to open 11 new specialist maths schools across the country and eight new Institutes of Technology.
+The Chancellor has allocated £7 million from the budget to open 11 new specialist maths schools across the country and 8 new institutes of technology.

 How this benefits education suppliers: